orhanna14/wildapricot-googlecal/README.md

 - `token.pickle`: Google OAuth token (not in git)

 ## Notes
-- The script will clear all events and resync to avoid duplicates
+- You may need to modify the script will clear all events and resync to avoid duplicates
 - Runs once daily by default
 - Logs sync results to console